heshamahmed-3ddx/google-authz-3ddx/docs/README.md

-# Google AuthZ 3DDX Documentation
+# InsightHub Documentation

 ## Overview

-This directory contains comprehensive documentation for the Google AuthZ 3DDX project, a full-stack demonstration of Google OAuth 2.0 authorization flows.
+This directory contains comprehensive documentation for the InsightHub project, a full-stack enterprise platform with Google OAuth 2.0 authorization flows.

 ## Documentation Structure